Brainlab Achieves Sub-Millimetric Accuracy for Patient Positioning with Revolutionary 3D Vision System

 Transforming Healthcare through Impactful, Patient-Focused Solutions

-With Cognex’s 3D imaging technology added to the ExacTrac Dynamic patient positioning and monitoring system, global medical professionals are experiencing the difference a system like this has on treating challenging medical conditions, such as multiple brain metastases, and prostate and spine tumors.
+With the ExacTrac Dynamic patient positioning and monitoring system, which incorporates Cognex’s 3D imaging technology, global medical professionals are experiencing the difference a system like this has on treating challenging medical conditions, such as multiple brain metastases, and prostate and spine tumors.
 This revolutionary system – with its high level of accuracy, improved patient comfort, and straightforward workflows – is being applied to new treatments to further advance the possibilities of patient positioning.